vex-labs/vex-contract/README.md

 ### Contract

-The entry structure for the contract
+The entry structure for the contract.

 - **matches: IterableMap&lt;MatchId, Match&gt;** A map of matches yet to take place.
 - **bets_by_user: LookupMap&lt;AccountId, IterableMap&lt;BetId, MatchId&gt;&gt;** A map that gives the bet IDs and the match ID of the match the bet was placed on.
-- **last_bet_id: U64** An integer that stores the bet ID of the last bet.
+- **last_bet_id: BetId** An integer that stores the bet ID of the last bet.
 Used for inputting what the next bet ID will be.
 - **admin: AccountID** Sets the account ID of the account that can call admin methods.
 The oracle will be the admin.

-## Match
+### Match

 Stores the necessary information for a match.